-GHB is thought to be extensively metabolized by alcohol dehydrogenase and/or succinic semialdehyde dehydrogenase.
+GHB is metabolized to succinic acid by multiple dehydrogenase enzymes.
 Metabolic precursors to GHB, gamma-butyrolactone (GBL) and 1,4 butanediol are also readily available as substances of abuse.
-Endogenous GHB is also a product of GABA metabolism, and concentrations of 0 – 6.6 mg/L have been reported.
-Oral doses of approximately 2.5 g (I teaspoon of GHB powder) dissolved in water, produced urine GHB concentrations of 29 mg/L in a 100 kg man.
-Studies also indicate peak urine GHB concentrations of 100 mg/L following a 100 mg/kg oral dose, and no detectable drug in the urine by 12 hours.
-Less than 5% of an oral dose is eliminated unchanged in urine.
-To distinguish between endogenous and exogenous GHB, a reporting cutoff of 10 µg/mL is suggested.
+Endogenous GHB is also a product of GABA metabolism and concentrations as high as 6.6 mg/L have been reported.
+To distinguish between endogenous and exogenous GHB, a reporting cutoff of 10 mg/L is suggested.

 Laboratory drug testing: Methods of Analysis

 Determination of gamma-hydroxybutyric acid (GHB), also known as liquid Ecstasy, in human samples is challenging.
 Due to the small size of GHB, immunological testing is very difficult and limited immunoassays are available for screening.
-GHB detection in urine relies on specific chromatographic methods such as gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/tandem mass spectrometry (LC/MS/MS).
-RTL's test utilizes GC/MS for the direct analysis of GHB from urine after liquid-liquid extraction and silyl-derivatization.
-Compared to existing methods, this method is superior because it is specific to GHB without conversion to gamma-butyrolactone (GBL).
+GHB detection in urine relies on specific chromatographic methods such as gas chromatography-mass spectrometry (GC-MS) or liquid chromatography-tandem mass spectrometry (LC-MS/MS).
+RTL's test utilizes LC-MS/MS for the direct analysis of GHB from urine..

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.